Dennis’s Gleason Score 9 Contained Prostate Cancer Story

 From there, they can take the biopsy.
 Typically, most places take 12 samples and try to use some sort of guidance system to find out where the hotspots are.
-Some hospitals take as many as 24 cores in the biopsy, so you’re anticipating that needle hitting X number of times, and it gets a little “exciting.”
+Some hospitals take as many as 24 cores in the biopsy.
+You’re anticipating that needle hitting X number of times, and it gets a little “exciting.”

 After it, you may have some bleeding, which I did.
-So all that is distressing to say the least, but then everything calms down and you wait to hear the news.
+All that is distressing to say the least, but then everything calms down, and you wait to hear the news.

 I’m down in New York City a week or two later, driving back to Connecticut, and my phone rings.
 It was the urologist’s office.